jeffylau50/ShoppingListApp/README.md

 # Shopping List App | Web App Component

-This App (CRUD) was built with React.js
+This App was built with React.js

 Deployed on Heroku: [https://shoppinglistreact.herokuapp.com/]